FLotfiGit/FLotfiGit.github.io/_pages/academic-service.md

 permalink: /service/
 author_profile: true
 ---

-This page lists my academic and professional service contributions.
-If you want entries re-ordered or removed, tell me which ones to keep and I'll update.

-This page lists my academic and professional service contributions.
-If you'd like items reordered or removed, tell me which to keep and I'll update.

 Reviewer
 --------
 Regular reviewer for premier journals and conferences in machine learning, artificial intelligence, wireless communication, and computer vision, including: